davarata/The-Games-Collector/README.md

 This is that launcher.

-It consists of plugins for the individual launchers, input mappers and screen handlers (switching screens on/off and changing the resulution).
+It consists of plugins for the individual launchers, input mappers and screen handlers (switching screens on/off and changing the resolution).

 There are launchers for
 - DOSBox